amidatelion/maso-dot-wiki/content/rules/combat/the-turn.md

 | **Disoriented:** The whiplash of your faster than normal acts have left you confused.
 The GM may control the direction of your movement or target of an attack for 1 round.                  |                                                                                                                                                                                                                                                                                                                                 |
 | **Injury!:** You immediately take an injury.                                                                                                                                                 |                                                                                                                                                                                                                                                                                                                                 |
 | **Hyped:** Yo, did you see that move?!
 You’re running high on adrenaline.
 For the next 3 rounds you have a +1 to all rolls.
 This stacks and resets the round counter.                        |                                                                                                                                                                                                                                                                                                                                 |

+## Vehicle Fallout
+On a roll of 3d6:

+Need to redo chart